Kyubyong/sudoku/README.md

 # Can Convolutional Neural Networks Crack Sudoku Puzzles?

 Sudoku is a popular number puzzle that requires you to fill blanks in a 9X9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contains all of the digits from 1 to 9.
 There have been various approaches to that, including computational ones.
-In this pilot project, we show convolutional neural networks have the potential to crack Sukoku puzzles without any other rule-based post-processing.
+In this pilot project, we show that convolutional neural networks have the potential to crack Sukoku puzzles without any other rule-based post-processing.

 ## Requirements
   * numpy >= 1.11.1